Arpita-deb/Bellabeat-fitness-app/README.md

 * dailyActivity_merged.csv
 * sleepDay_merged.csv

-I use the R0CCC method to check the integrity and reliability of the data.
+I used the R0CCC method to check the integrity and reliability of the data.

 1. **Reliability**:
    The data set used for this project is provided in Kaggle.
 It contains personal fitness tracker data from 30 fitbit users.
 There is no information about the age, gender, profession, accuracy or bias during collection.